529 Plan FAQs: Paying for College

 Do I have to use the money at a state school?

-No, you can use your 529 plan account assets at virtually all accredited colleges and universities in the United States and eligible foreign institutions.
+No, you can use your 529 plan account assets at eligible colleges and universities in the United States and eligible foreign institutions.

 What expenses can I use the money for?

-Money withdrawn from the 529 plan account can be used for a wide range of qualified higher education expenses, such as room and board, tuition, and books.
+Money withdrawn from the 529 plan account can be used for a wide range of qualified higher education expenses, such as room and board, tuition, books, and computer equipment.
 Refer to your enrollment kit (available on each state plan page) for a full list of expenses covered by your state’s plan.